jdc-cunningham/autobiography/more-details/2010-2012--university.md

 Lugged it up the stairs and into that room.
 Got a TV and PS3 in there.

-I was working 3 jobs, part time dish washer, delivering pizza and something else, I think the tech support job but that might have been earlier.
+I was working 3 jobs, part time dish washer, delivering pizza and something else, ~~I think the tech support job~~ no I was briefly a cook at Denny's but got fired because I was bad.

 I was studying phys/eng at this point.
 I did well initially because I did the work/followed through.
 My calc classes for example I was at least a B student.